cnorick/curse-of-strahd-notes/Characters/Morgantha.md

 	- in case players insight check her, there's nothing to hide
 - If players ask for her name: "Why it's Morgantha, dear.
 But everyone just calls me Granny.
 Morgantha is much to formal"
 - If players check her and sense she's a feind:
+	- She sees a look on their face and asks what's wrong.
+	- If prodded:
+		- Her mother had a nasty encounter with a witch that left its stain on the whole family

 ```statblock
 monster: Night Hag